 Pukaar is a great movie by all standards, a true classic, a masterpiece.
-None in Bollywood could match the skills of Sohraab Modi in making impressive period movies or costume dramas (with the sole exception of K. Asif).
+None in Bollywood could match the skills of Sohrab Modi in making impressive period movies or costume dramas (with the sole exception of K. Asif).
 This master moviemaker has made this movie with such a zeal and sincerity that every scene has its moments, every frame has its beauty.
+The scene of playing chess by using human-beings as pieces and using the great square floor as the chessboard is simply superb.
+Showing elite women using a veil or curtain while talking to outside males, brings about a flare of authenticity in the narrative.
 I had seen this movie long back on Doordarshan but its impact was so great that even after years, I am able to recall the scenes and the dialogues and feel the tone of the movie.

 It’s a costume drama whose period goes back to the seventeenth century A.D.
 Hence Sohrab Modi had paid special attention to the costumes, the sets and above all, the dialect spoken by the characters.
 Everything is realistic and reliable.
 The Urdu laced dialogues are simply great.
 The screenplay has been written so impressively that the impact of the movie thickens and thickens with the passage of succeeding scenes.
 The cinematographer in association with the art director and the costume designer has infused life into the movie and enlivened that period on the screen.